robbriers/uklakes/.github/CONTRIBUTING.md

 *   New code should follow the tidyverse [style guide](https://style.tidyverse.org).
     You can use the [styler](https://CRAN.R-project.org/package=styler) package to apply these styles, but please don't restyle code that has nothing to do with your PR.

-*  We use [roxygen2](https://cran.r-project.org/package=roxygen2), with [Markdown syntax](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd-formatting.html), for documentation.
+*  [roxygen2](https://cran.r-project.org/package=roxygen2), with [Markdown syntax](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd-formatting.html), is used for documentation.

-*  We use [testthat](https://cran.r-project.org/package=testthat) for unit tests.
+*  [testthat](https://cran.r-project.org/package=testthat) is used for unit tests.
    Contributions with test cases included are easier to accept.

 ## Code of Conduct